ehmeth/making-embedded-systems-homework/ex9-optimizing-algorithms/README.md

 }
 ```

 Can we do better?
 Of course!
 Let's try some bit-twiddling shenanigans!
-Bring you "Hacker's Delight" books and some pop-corn.
+Bring your "Hacker's Delight" books and some pop-corn.
 (Get it?
 Pop-corn?)

 ```C
 uint8_t popcountC(uint8_t value)